TRL reports on IHT ice clearing at Toddington using under road heating

 Derek Carder of TRL has written an article on the instrumented tests on the Highways Agency demonstration project at Toddington.

-The full TRL Report on Interseasonal Heat Transfer is available on the TRL website.
+The full TRL Report on Interseasonal Heat Transfer is available: Interseasonal Heat Storage.
 The full title is: "Performance of an Interseasonal Heat Transfer facility for collection, storage and re-use of solar heat from the road surface."